Maternal Child Health (MCH) Program

 Susan Sheets, RN

-Wayne County Public Health also sponsors a Baby Café which is a free drop in gathering
+Wayne County Public Health also sponsors Babies Etc. with Wayne County Action Program, which is a free drop in gathering

 for pregnant and breastfeeding mothers to get information and support from trained staff.